 10. Winners will be presented with their awards during the BFF Awards Ceremony, which will take place at the festival in October.
 There will be no prior notification of winners.

-11. If you are entering work that contains music into any category at Bolton Film Festival and you are represented by PRS / MCPS or any other similar royalties / licencing organisations then you must notify us.
-By entering your short film to Bolton Film Festival you (or the artists who own the music and/or their representatives (such as PRS/MCPS) are waiving your/their rights to claim royalties on the music from any monies generated by Bolton Film Festival
+11. If you are entering work that contains music into any category at Bolton Film Festival it must have clearance.
+If the music is represented by PRS / MCPS or any other similar royalties / licencing organisations then you must notify us.
+By entering your short film to Bolton Film Festival you (or the artists who own the music and/or their representatives (such as PRS/MCPS) are waiving your/their rights to claim royalties on the music from any monies generated by Bolton Film Festival.

 12. The selection and scheduling of all films screened at BFF is entirely at the discretion of the Festival Director and the programming team.
 In the event of unseen circumstances it may be necessary to reschedule the event to a later date but notification will be provided to all selected film-makers.
 No refunds are possible after entering your work into the festival submissions process.